-For desktop users with external webcams (which is 99%+ of the desktop machines with webcams) the easiest solution is to simply unplug the external USB web cam.
+For desktop users with external webcams, the easiest solution is to simply unplug the USB webcam.
 No amount of hacking is going to magically plug an unplugged device back in.

-This is the solution we use around the HTG offices; we leave the webcams in their usual position atop their respective workstation monitors and then when we need to use them we plug the USB cable into an easily accessible front or top USB port on the said workstation.
+This is the solution we use around the How-To Geek offices; we leave the webcams in their usual position atop their respective workstation monitors and then when we need to use them we plug the USB cable into an easily accessible front or top USB port on the said workstation.

 Disable It in the BIOS

-Reboot your computer and enter into the BIOS (follow the onscreen instructions, typically you access the BIOS by pressing the F2 key, the DEL key, or a function key combination of some sort).
+Reboot your computer and enter into the BIOS (follow the on-screen instructions to enter “SETUP”, typically by pressing the F2 key, the DEL key, or a function key combination of some sort).
 Look through the BIOS options for an entry labeled something like “webcam,” “integrated camera,” or “CMOS camera.”
-These entries will typically have a simple toggle like enable/disable or lock/unlock.
+These entries will typically have a simple toggle, like enable/disable or lock/unlock.
 Disable or lock the hardware to turn off your webcam.

-Unfortunately the BIOS solution is relatively rare and typically found on computers from vendors with heavy institutional sales.
-Dell and Lenovo laptops, for example, commonly ship with this feature in the BIOS because their corporate buyers want the ability to lock/disable the webcam.
+Unfortunately, the BIOS solution is relatively rare and typically found on computers from vendors with heavy institutional sales.
+Business Dell and Lenovo laptops, for example, commonly ship with this feature in the BIOS because their corporate buyers want the ability to disable the webcam.
 With other vendors (and even within computer lines from the aforementioned vendors) it’s hit or miss.

 Disable It in the OS

-This solution isn’t quite as secure/foolproof as disabling the webcam in the BIOS but it’s a welcome next step.
+This solution isn’t quite as secure or foolproof, but it’s a welcome next step.
 You can cripple your webcam by disabling it and removing driver support for it.

 The technique for doing so varies from operating system to operating system, but the general premise is the same.
-In the screenshot above you can see the Windows Device Manager; there you can locate your webcam under the “Imaging Devices” category and disable it and/or outright remove the device from the roster of devices on your machine.
+In Windows, you just need to enter the Device Manager (click Start and search for “device manager” to find it).
+There, you can locate your webcam under the “Imaging Devices” category, right-click it, and choose “Disable” or “Uninstall”.

 Obviously this isn’t a perfect solution.
 If someone has remote administrative access to your machine they can always, with a greater or lesser degree of hassle, install the missing drivers and enable the device again.

 Barring that kind of focus and determination, however, it’s a simple and easy way to disable your webcam.
-At the same time it is rather inconvenient if you actually use your integrated webcam with any regularity.
-This brings us to the next solution, obscuring the lens with a cover.
+It is, however, rather inconvenient if you actually use your integrated webcam with any regularity.
+This brings us to the next solution: obscuring the lens with a cover.